n7koirala/image_matching/ARTIFACT-EVALUATION.md

 ### Accessibility (All badges)
-Our artifact can be access using the main branch of the GitHub link provided in the paper and artifact submission website.
+Our artifact can be accessed using the main branch of the GitHub link provided in the paper and the artifact submission website.

 ### Set up the environment (Only for Functional and Reproduced badges)